Ramsey County looking at opening temporary winter shelter at Luther Seminary dorm

 “We feel called to use our facilities to care for neighbors in need during these trying times, consistent with our welcome statement, which urges us to be faithful to our Christian call to be neighbors one to another, and our values of being inclusive and community-oriented,” she said.

-In October, the county signed a $1.2 million, 18-month lease with Fairview Health to turn the Bethesda Hospital building in St. Paul’s Frogtown neighborhood into a temporary 100-bed shelter next month.
+In October, the county signed a $1.2 million, 18-month lease with M Health Fairview to turn the Bethesda Hospital building in St. Paul’s Frogtown neighborhood into a temporary 100-bed shelter next month.
 It would be a low-barrier shelter to house people who have been unsuccessful in other shelter settings and often battle addictions.
-The county has promised 24-hour security and staffing at that location.
+The county has promised 24-hour security and staffing there.